 - Hidden: If you select this the targeted session is hidden from participants in the app.

-- Without registration checkmark: Here you can choose to disable the checkmark for registered participants or targeted participants, so that it does not appear.
+- Without registration checkmark: Here you can choose to disable the checkmark for registered participants or targeted participants, so that it does not appear at all.

 Display as a banner in session list